top of page

 This mixed-methods and exploratory research project takes a multi-faceted approach to investigate technology-facilitated sexual violence (TFSV) in Canada among youth aged 13–18.
 This project includes five phases:

-Conduct focus groups with 200 young people in rural and urban locations in Nova Scotia, Quebec, Ontario, Alberta, and Yukon to learn about young people’s experiences with technology.
+2. Conduct focus groups with about 150 young people in rural and urban locations in Nova Scotia, Quebec, Ontario, Alberta, and Yukon to learn about young people’s experiences with technology.
 We are using arts-based and participatory methods to engage with diverse youth, including BIPOC and LGBTQ+ youth.
-This phase is ongoing.
+This phase has produced a preliminary findings report.

-Conduct interviews with young people to develop a deep, rich, and nuanced understanding of young people’s experiences with TFSV.
+4. Conduct interviews with youth service workers to develop a broader understanding of young people’s experiences with TFSV and their help-seeking behaviours.
 The interview questions will be informed by findings uncovered in previous phases of this project.

 Synthesizing Research on Technology Facilitated Gender-Based Violence